-So, you think you’ve found the right person and that you’re ready to start a new relationship.
+So, you think you’ve found the right person and that you’re ready to start a new relationship?
 To get to know your date better, try out these 10 fun sober date ideas.
-It’s a good idea to let your date know that you don’t drink ahead of time.
-If you feel comfortable with him or her, you might even want to consider revealing the fact that you’re in recovery.
-The right person will work with you to plan dates that don’t involve alcohol (or drugs).
+Once you trust that person enough to share your story of recovery with them, have even more fun by adding to the list with your own ideas.

-- Reduces stress.
-Studies show that just being around nature can help reduce stress.
+- Reducing stress.
+Recent studies show that just looking at nature can help reduce stress.

 #4.
 Take a Class Together

-Learning a new skill can be a lot of fun.
-It might even help you pick up a hobby that can keep your mind off of alcohol or drugs.
-Immersing yourself in a hobby is an important part of a solid relapse prevention plan.
-Trying to learn a new skill or pick up a new hobby is always more fun if you’re doing it with someone you like.
-You can consider taking a class that teaches you how to cook, paint, make ceramics, and more.
+Learning a new skill or hobby can be a lot of fun, especially if you are sharing the experience with someone you like.
+It might even help you pick up a hobby that can keep boredom at bay and your mind off of alcohol or drugs.
+Immersing yourself in a hobby is an important part of a good relapse prevention plan.

 #5.
 Go to a Comedy Show